 South Africa’s transition from the system of apartheid to a democratic state is often applauded, and rightly so.
 Given the long history of oppression experienced by the vast majority of the country’s citizens, the changeover from one government to another was incredibly well handled, especially when you consider what might have been.
 Perhaps the events that took place in Mpumalanga in the late 1980s and early ’90s served as warning enough for the country’s leaders.

-The province of Mpumalanga has an interesting history that is detailed in the essay, The oral history of political violence as an education tool at Mpumalanga Township, written by Durbal Local History Museums’ historian, Steven Kotze.
-There are various reasons cited by Kotze for the violence that erupted during the final stages of apartheid, including land ownership; disputes regarding customary versus Christian leadership; industrialisation; and apartheid town planning.
-From an outsider’s perspective though the tension seemed to exist largely because of political differences, with violence frequently witnessed between members of the Inkatha National Cultural Liberation Movement (now the Inkatha Freedom Party) and supporters of the United Democratic Front (UDF).
+Mpumalanga has an interesting history that is detailed in an essay, written by Durbal Local History Museums’ researcher, Steven Kotze.
+There are various reasons that Kotze cites for the violence that erupted during the final stages of apartheid, including land ownership, disputes regarding customary versus Christian leadership, industrialisation, and apartheid town planning.
+From an outsider’s perspective though, the tension seems largely due to political differences, with violence frequently witnessed between members of the Inkatha National Cultural Liberation Movement (now the Inkatha Freedom Party) and supporters of the United Democratic Front (UDF).

 Described by some as ‘Little Beirut’, in the late 1980s the township of Mpumalanga became enveloped in violence, with no room for escape:

 One of the most distinctive elements of this conflict was the absence of impartiality; literally everyone was forced to take sides regardless of their own privately held opinions.
 The simple fact of residence in one place or another largely indicated the allegiance held by the people living there, and exposed their families to indiscriminate attack from the opposing side”Steven Kotze, The oral history of political violence as an education tool at Mpumalanga Township, July 2015